SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   2. Support automatic language translation when using Whisper voice recognition
   3. New GPT booster that supports automatic translation to a different language for voice generation
   4. HTTP Server to run Whisper on a remote machine
+  5. Support a combination of activation phrase and a first command in one voice interaction

 #### Simulation Support
   1. Better integration with the weather forecast data of *rFactor 2*